DataKinds/mandelbrot-explorer/README.md

-CONTROLS:
+# mandelbrot-renderer

+## Controls:

-WASD: move
+- WASD: move

-Q/E: zoom in and out
+- Q/E: zoom in and out

+- Escape: quit

 julia fractal constant is the center of the mandelbrot fractal in the window